tomhoule/purescript-waterslide-rs/README.md

 - Derive Purescript representations by annotating your structs and enums with `#[derive(ToPursType)]` or by manually implementing `ToPursType`.
 - Define a module with the `purs_module!` macro.
+- Print the module to stdout or directly to a file using `PursModule`'s `Display` impl.

-You might want to put the type generation code in a separate binary, which is easy to do with Cargo.
+You might want to put the module generation code in a separate binary, which is easy to do with Cargo.

 **Important**: on the Purescript side, you want to use the `Data.Argonaut.Generic.Aeson` codec to encode and decode the JSON types.